Kuda Lumping: Performance

 Kuda Lumping may be performed in celebration of a special event, such as a boy's circumcision or rite of passage.
 It may also be performed as entertainment, in a busker style.
 It is generally performed in a cordoned-off area, with the audience separated from the dancers.

 Kuda Lumping is traditionally performed by a group of men drawn from the local community; this group can number from two to eight.
 The performers mount rattan horses and dance while traditional instruments such as the angklung, gongs, and dog-dog drums are played.
 This portion of the performance ends when a dancer enters a trance, which is traditionally said to be caused by spirit possession.
 In Sang Hyang Jaran, the audience may participate by forming a chorus and singing.

 During their trances, the dancers may pretend to eat grass or drink water, while another performer or shaman uses a whip to direct them.
 In some performances, dancers may walk on coals or eat glass or fire, which can cause various injuries.
-The dancers also interact with the audience; in busker performances they may ask for money.
-In some areas the dancers serve as oracles to deliver prophecies.
+The dancers also interact with the audience; in busker performances, they may ask for money.
+In some areas, the dancers serve as oracles to deliver prophecies.
 After awakening from their trances, performers claim not to remember anything done while performing.

 In East Java, the similar dance is called Jathilan, and is a part of Reog Ponorogo performance.
-A Jathil is the youthful handsome horsemen riding horses made of weaved bamboo.
-Unlike common jaran kepang however, jathil never performed trance dances and stunts such as eating glass or walk on fiery charcoal.
+A Jathil is a youthful, handsome horseman riding horses made of woven bamboo.
+Unlike common jaran kepang, however, jathil never performed trance dances and stunts such as eating glass or walking on fiery charcoal.
 Traditionally jathilan dance was performed by gemblakan, today Jathil usually performed by female dancers.